scipy/scipy/doc/source/tutorial/optimize.rst

     161.39999999999998

 because student "C" is the best swimmer in both "breaststroke" and "butterfly" style.
-We need to decide either style is assigned to student "C" based on the total time.
+We cannot assign student "C" to both styles, so we assigned student C to the "breaststroke" style and D to the "butterfly" style to minimize the total time.

 .. rubric:: References